SReddy-96/TOP-shopping-cart/README.md

   - This will be the home page and be set as the default
 - ShoppingPage
   - This will display the items in cards . taking in an array as
+- ShoppingCart
+  - The cart state is found in root which is passed to outlet via context.
+  - The cart with display the users items with price including VAT and total
+- Nav
+  - this will show the 3 pages with the cart in the right corner and the home, shop and about  in the middle.
+- About
+  - Just basic about me page with images and generic paragraph about company
+- Footer
+  - creating a good footer with links to different pages, terms and other important things. not actually setting the links up
+-